-After a winter that consisted of sitting indoors, watching TV and doing very little else, we are ready to delve into spring full steam ahead!
-Now that the 5km rule is no more, the world is our oyster - or at least our county is!
+After a spring that consisted of sitting indoors, watching TV and doing very little else, we are ready to delve into summer full steam ahead!
+Now that restrictions are lifting, the world is our oyster - or at least our country is!
 With the option to travel within our counties and meeting a friend from another household outdoors, it only can only mean one thing, with all this fine weather on the way - picnics!

 Ireland has a lot to offer when choosing your ideal picnic spot and there’s guaranteed to be something for everyone, whether you like to snack by the beach to feel the sea air or you love finding a spot in a quiet park!
 So, if you are looking for the perfect spot for some al fresco dining, P20 have compiled a list of their 8 favourite picnic spots around Ireland, to help you have a fun, sun-safe outing this weekend!